The Damascus Wildlife

 *Responsible for running the stage.

-*Sees that the shooter completes the stage safely and can coach where necessary.
+*Sees that the shooter completes the stage safely and coaches where necessary.

 *Brass pickers.
 (Picks up rifle brass and shotshell hulls for each shooter).